OpenPodcastAPI/api-specs/docs/subscriptions/get-all.md

    -  Number
    -  Yes
    -  The number of results returned per page
--  -  `has_next`
+-  -  `next`
-   -  Boolean
+   -  String
-   -  Yes
+   -  No
-   -  Whether there is a next page of results that the client can fetch
+   -  The URL for the next page of results
--  -  `has_prev`
+-  -  `previous`
-   -  Boolean
+   -  String
    -  No
-   -  Whether there is a previous page of results that the client can fetch
+   -  The URL for the previous page of results

 :::